 APS awarded two grants led by current APS members for projects that advance an interest of the physics community that have arisen as a result of current circumstances and align with the APS Strategic Plan.

 Read detailed, up-to-date information about all aspects of the Physical Review journals’ response to the COVID-19 pandemic.

 Meetings Operating Status

-All in-person APS meetings and unit meetings have been canceled through May 31, 2020, but APS is working closely with our unit executive committees and program committees to coordinate virtual meetings and events in their place, when requested.
+All in-person APS meetings and unit meetings have been canceled through December 31, 2020, and APS is working closely with our unit executive committees and program committees to coordinate virtual meetings and events in their place.

 The operating status of all APS meetings will be posted on our meetings calendar.

 During the COVID-19 pandemic, APS is offering renewing members a one-year waiver of unpaid membership dues (including unit dues), if they have suffered hardship due to the pandemic.
 Members who have become unemployed, furloughed, have had hours or wages reduced, are facing illness or family care responsibilities, or are experiencing other pandemic related hardship are eligible for this waiver.
 Further information will be provided in member renewal notices and questions may be directed to email@example.com.

 Processing of new memberships and renewals is functioning as usual.
 If you have any questions about your membership status, unit membership, or other details, you can contact APS Member Services.

 We are focused on ensuring that our graduate students and postdocs continue to receive support, despite the shutdown of labs and universities across the country.
 The response from NSF was immediately positive and they will continue to provide stipends.
 Through a grassroots-driven APS member alert, the APS Office of Government Affairs is urging other federal agencies to make a similar decision.

 In preparation for any future phase of federal economic stimulus to respond to COVID-19, we have prepared a proposal for making scientific infrastructure a piece of the funding package.